 RT1010 TEXTILES

-This course is an introduction to a broad view of the production and utilization of fabric and fibers.
-Emphasis is placed on consumer values and the end use and care of the textile product.
-Quarter Credit Hours 4.5
+This course is an overview of the production and utilization of fibers, yarns and fabrics.
+Emphasis is placed on the performance of textiles for specific end uses.
+(PT) Ouarter Credit Hours 4.5

 RT1020 THE BUSINESS OF FASHION